 If you’ve been diagnosed with ovarian cancer, your gynecologic oncologist will determine the stage of your cancer to help decide on a treatment plan.
 Ovarian cancer stages range from Stages I - IV, based on whether the cancer has spread to other parts of the body.
 The doctor may order tests to determine whether the cancer has spread, including:

 The gynecologic oncologists at Compass Oncology will develop a cancer treatment plan that’s best for you based on your type and stage of ovarian cancer and your general overall health.
 Your treatment plan may include a combination of surgery, chemotherapy, and targeted therapy.

 New treatments for ovarian cancer are currently under investigation and available to patients in the Portland area.
-Compass Oncology is a part of the US Oncology Network’s Research Program offering, more than 70 active cancer research trials at any given time.
+Compass Oncology participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research.
 Find an ovarian cancer clinical trial that may be right for you.

 Those who want to know whether their ovarian cancer was caused by a known genetic mutation that causes hereditary ovarian syndrome can set up a genetic counseling session.
 Compass Oncology’s Genetic Risk Evaluation and Testing Program will help you learn more about the process and whether it’s right for you.

 Gynecologic cancer survivorship resources, including support groups, are available to ovarian cancer patients and family members in the Portland and Vancouver area.
 We encourage you to take advantage of these resources including the Ovarian Cancer Alliance of Oregon and Southwest Washington.